Spacelightpony/University/FTIAD Projects/Module for forecasting the time series/README.md

 **Warning:** Key rates, RTSI rate and Inflation rate were added as a csv files, before using this module you should update data in these csv files.

 ### Description of methods
-This module uses these methods: Regression Lasso, Linear Regression and Random Forest for feature selection
+This module uses these methods: Regression Lasso, Linear Regression and Random Forest for feature selection.

+Module uses boosting(CatBoostRegressor) to improve prediction.

 ### Description of code and functions
 **For using functions from module we need to install module using these command ``pip install module``**